msgpack-rpc/msgpack-rpc-erlang/README.rst

 ----

 - session TIMEOUTs for client and server
-- error handling
--- what if happens when badarg/noproc/bad_clause, and exceptions.
+- error handling -- what if happens when badarg/noproc/bad_clause, and exceptions.
 - crosslang test
-- coverage 100%
-- UDS transport
-- SCTP/zip and more transport ...
+- UDS, SCTP/zip and more transport ...
 - rewrite tutorial and README
 - release handling (/release/*.appup)
 - full-spec type/spec notation